nylas/nylas-mail/docs/Database.md

 ##  But why can't I...?

-Nylas Mail exposes a minimal Database API that exposes high-level methods for saving and retrieving objects.
+N1 exposes a minimal Database API that exposes high-level methods for saving and retrieving objects.
 The API was designed with several goals in mind, which will help us create a healthy ecosystem of third-party packages:

 - Package code should not be tightly coupled to SQLite